Please tell us about yourself

 While working on identity design, I took inspiration from old window architecture & Shiva mudra.
 Also for the visual language of the brand, I picked elements from the city itself like Bakarwadi, bridges, theater art, modaks, temples & created minimalistic icons & used them as a pattern.

-Can we have a piece of advice that helps you with your own workflow?
+Can we have a piece of advice for students?

 So, what are you working on now?